 - You can view documents in the browser and link to them without worrying about versions (v1, v2, v3 etc.)

-- It’s an infinite blank sheet of paper – the possibilities are endless
+- It’s an infinite blank sheet of paper with endless nesting and smart databases – the possibilities are endless

 Employee wellbeing: Calm, Woebot and BupaBoost

 - Remote working can be lonely, so these apps help maintain a happy workforce